5ur/Goshh-Server/README.md

 ```

 # Recommendation
+I spent a shit ton of time adding comments to the source-code.
+You can completely rebuild anything just by reading the comments, and you should, because this is the way that I made it for myself.
 I urge you to have a look at the supplementary tool I made [Goshh-Client](https://github.com/5ur/Goshh-Client)
 It's purpose it to make this a bit better, since it features options like QR code generation, off/online usage, pipeline input translation, etc..
 <img src="https://github.com/5ur/Goshh/blob/main/logos/client_logo.png" alt="Logo" width="20%" height="20%">